 You can change this under Settings & Account at any time.

 Transcript of Art Movements

-Is a tendency in art in which it shares stylistic aspects, philosophy or goal.
-Each movement is set against the social and cultural background of its period, grounding the works of art in the spirit of their time.
+Is a tendency in art that shares stylistic aspects, philosophy or goals.
+Each movement is set against the social and cultural background of its period, grounding the artworks in the spirit of their time.

 Is a painting style that started in France during the 1860s.